 Brian C Jensen says you may use unrecovered cheques to identify “phantom workers” if your firm distributes accurate payments on a random week.
 Suppose a shop manager looks at sales patterns and notices an abnormal increase in refunds or a cash drop.
 In that case, they can start looking into who is genuinely working or who has connections to these cash patterns.

 There is no dependable way of employee assessment to avoid employing a prospective fraudster.
-Security auditors that assist in dissuade, and identity fraud are the only method to stop accounting fraud.
+Security auditors and a counter fraud specialist that assist in dissuade, and identity fraud are the only effective methods to stop accounting fraud.

 The following are the crucial actions to take, by Brian C Jensen.